csc-training/node-level-optimization/exercise-instructions.md

 copy-paste it directly after `srun` in the batch job script.

-Once the collection is finished, you can **Open** the results in VTune GUI, which can be started with
+Once the collection is finished, you can **Open** the results in VTune GUI, which can be started with (for GUI we recommend to use the [Desktop app](https://docs.csc.fi/computing/webinterface/desktop/) in the Puhti web interface)
 ```
 vtune-gui &
 ```
-For example, the above collection command would create a directory `r000ps` (each subsequent collection creates a new directory, you can check Slurm output `slurm-xxxxx.out` for the name) under which the file `r000ps.vtune` is the one to open.
+For example, the above collection command would create a directory `r000ps` (each subsequent collection creates a new directory, you can check Slurm output `slurm-xxxxx.out` for the name) which can be opened in the GUI.
 You can also copy the full `r000ps` directory into your local laptop, and examine the results with VTune GUI there.

 ### Using Mahti